Jahme/P2P-FileShare-GroupJ/README.md

 # P2P-FileShare-GroupJ
 CSULB CECS 327 P2P
+Note for instructor: Write-up is uploaded to main branch as .docx file.

 This repository holds the source code and documentation for a preliminary, non-production ready implementation of a Peer2Peer FileSharing system in Java 11 for Windows 10.